(C) Peter Meiers - http://www.fluoride-history.de

 (1) Morichini D.: "Analisi dello smalto di un dente fossile di elefante e die denti umani.
 Memoria di Domenico Morichini presentata da Giachino Pessuti", Mem.
 Mat.
 Fis.
 Soc. ital.
 Sci.
 (Modena) 12:2 (1805) 73-88 and 268-269; (2) Gay-Lussac: "Lettre de M. Gay-Lussac à M. Berthollet sur la présence de l´acide fluorique dans les substances animales, et sur la pierre alumineuse de la Tolfa", Ann.
 Chim.
 55 (1805) 258; also: "Letter of M. Gay-Lussac to M. Berthollet on the presence of fluoric acid in animal substances", Phil.
 Mag.
 23 (1805/1806) 264-8; (3) Chenevix: "Note sur une opinion de M. Klaproth", Ann.
 Chim.
 54 (1805) 207; (4) Parkes S.: "Chymical catechism.
 Application of Chymistry to the arts for the use of young people, artists, tradesmen, and the amusement of leisure hours", Philadelphia, 1807, p.
 157; (5) Blair D.: "Grammar of the principles and practice of chemistry fore the use of schools", 4th edition, London, 1810, p.
 133;

 Another test: after ashing, recent samples of neither tooth enamel nor bones revealed the slightest traces of fluoric acid, in contrast to fossil samples which show up to three or four per cent, at the most (1).
-Relative to the voluminous white pungent fumes sometimes observed upon treatment of samples with sulfuric acid, Fourcroy and Vauquelin remarked that such fumes easily develop from the sulfuric acid itself when it is heated.
+Relative to the voluminous white pungent fumes sometimes observed upon treatment of samples with sulfuric acid, the French researchers Fourcroy and Vauquelin remarked that such fumes easily develop from the sulfuric acid itself when it is heated.
 They further suggested that fossil samples may have taken up the "fluate" from their environment, soils or plants, where it still ought to be detected.
 William Brande, too, was not able to find fluoric acid in recent human tooth enamel, but showed that it consists chiefly of phosphate of lime as previously proved by Hatchett and Josse.
 Brande showed the fumes arising from sulfuric acid treatment to be made partly of sulfuric acid gas and to partly result from the decomposition (reduction) of the sulfuric acid by animal matter (even sulphur was found in the retort) (2).

 (1) Fourcroy, Vauquelin: "Expériences faites sur l´ivoire frais, sur l´ivoire fossile et sur l´émail des dents, pour re-chercher si ces substances contiennent de l´acide fluorique", Ann.
 Chim.
 57 (1806) 37; (2) Brande W.: "Experiments showing, contrary to the assertions of Morichini, that the enamel of teeth does not contain fluoric acid", J. Nat.
 Phil.
 Chem.
 Arts 13 (1806) pp. 214-217;